deepestworldcommunity/deepestworldcommunity.github.io/content/armor.md

 ---
 # Armor

+## Armor Types

 There are three primary styles of armor.

-* Armor
+### "Strength" Armor

-These are basic dammage mitigations.
+These are basic damage mitigations.
 These are made out of wood, bronze, iron, and steel.
+Different tiers have different scaling in the base stats.

-* Versatility
+### "Dexterity" Armor: Versatility

 These focus on avoiding hits and reducing mana based on distance.
 Currently, only Tier 1 is available, made from rawhide.

-* Efficiency
+### "Intelligence" Armor: Efficiency

 Focusing on a reduction in mana costs.
 Currently, only Tier 1 is available, made from linen.

 ## Slots

-There are currently six armor slots, including the shield that is available while using one-handed weapons.
+There are currently six armor slots, including the shield that is available while using one-handed weapons (all, except bow & crossbow).

 * helmet
 * chest-plate